ONLYOFFICE/docspace-api-spec/static/docspace/api-backend/newai.md

 ### aiExportTextToDocx

-> aiExportTextToDocx_200_response aiExportTextToDocx(aiExportTextToDocx\_request)
+> aiExportTextToDocx_202_response aiExportTextToDocx(aiExportTextToDocx\_request)

 `POST /api/2.0/ai/text-to-docx`

 Start markdown → docx export

-Starts an asynchronous markdown-to-docx export.
-The response only acknowledges the task: the AI Worker converts the content and saves the .docx into the target folder (an agent room resolves to its result-storage subfolder), and completion reaches the client as the usual folder-modified socket event.
+Queues a markdown-to-docx export and answers 202 as soon as the job is accepted, without waiting for it. &#x60;title&#x60;, &#x60;content&#x60; and &#x60;folderId&#x60; are all required, and a &#x60;content&#x60; of only whitespace counts as missing even though it is not empty.
+The conversion runs in the AI worker, which saves the .docx into the target folder - an agent room resolves to its own result-storage subfolder - so there is nothing to poll here: completion arrives as the ordinary folder-modified socket event.
+This route accepts a body of up to 15 MB rather than the 100 KB the rest of the API allows, because a whole thread transcript is sent in one request.

 #### Parameters